Flu/avr-emulator/CONTRIBUTING.md

 ## How to Contribute

 We welcome contributions in the form of bug fixes, new features, tests, or improvements to the documentation.
-If you're unsure where to start, take a look at the open [issues](https://github.com/Flu/avr-emulator/issues)—some are tagged as "good first issue" for newcomers.
+If you're unsure where to start, take a look at the open [issues](https://github.com/Flu/avr-emulator/issues) — some are tagged as "good first issue" for newcomers.

+You are not limited to only doing features or fixes.
+You could fix typos in comments/README.
+You can add more comments in the code if you think the code is not well-documented enough.
+You can add more tests for different functions or parts of the application.

 ### Step 1: Fork the Repository